biolab/orange2/docs/reference/rst/Orange.data.utils.rst

 Value transformers
 ==================

-Value transformers are objects that take care of simple transformations of values.
+Value transformers take care of simple transformations of values.
 Discretization, for instance, creates a transformer that converts continuous values into discrete, while continuizers do the opposite.
 Classification trees use transformers for binarization where values of discrete attributes are converted into binary.

 These objects are most often constructed by other classes and only seldom manually.
-See information on :file:`Orange.data.discretization` and :file:`Orange.data.continuization`.
+See information on :doc:`Orange.data.discretization` and :doc:`Orange.data.continuization`.

 .. class:: TransformValue

-    The abstract root of the hierarchy of transformers provides the call operator and chaining of transformers.
+    The abstract root of the hierarchy of transformers, which provides the call operator and chaining of transformers.

     .. attribute:: subtransformer